Turkey: Saudi hunt for Khashoggi killers must go 'top to bottom'

 Turkish investigators meanwhile found some of Khashoggi’s personal possessions during a search of a Saudi consulate vehicle in Istanbul on Tuesday, broadcaster CNN Turk said.

-Erdogan said the person who orchestrated the killing must “be brought to account”.
+Erdogan said the person who orchestrated the killing must "be brought to account".
 The comments were his most explicit yet in a case that has sparked global outrage.
+(For a graphic on the killing: tmsnrt.rs/2NZDmEN)

 Turkish officials suspect Khashoggi, a U.S. resident and critic of the crown prince, was killed and dismembered inside the consulate by Saudi agents on Oct.
 2. Turkish sources say authorities have an audio recording purportedly documenting the killing.
 Erdogan made no reference to any audio recording.